zeerorg/k3s-in-docker/README.md

 # k3d - k3s in docker

 A lightweight alternative to KinD for local development.
+Read the introductory blog [post](https://blog.zeerorg.site/post/k3d-kubernetes-dev-env).

 ## Install and run